 I’ve struggled mightily with dry goods storage solutions.
 It’s an investment, no doubt about it, and when you head down the wrong path, it hits you in the wallet.

-I’ve tried everything from glass Mason jars (reliable, but heavy and non-stackable) to metal tins (just … no).
+I’ve tried everything from glass Mason jars (reliable, but heavy and not safely stackable) to metal tins (just … no).

 But eventually, I stumbled upon the Brilliance line of plastic storage containers from Rubbermaid.
 Eureka.

-Sturdy and clear containers with a solid seal, these beauties were the answer to everything, and now, three years later, they’re still the stars of my kitchen pantry.
+Sturdy and clear containers with a solid seal, these beauties were the answer to everything, and now, seven years later, they’re still the stars of my kitchen pantry.

 A few details I really love about this brand: